harshpatel-r/Weather_App/README.md

 Let's make this project better together! 🚀

+## 🤝 How to Start Contributing

+Contributions are welcome!
+If you're interested in contributing to the weather web app, please follow these steps:

+1. **Fork** the repository on GitHub.
+2. **Clone** the forked repository to your local machine.
+3. **Create** a new branch for your feature or bug fix.
+4. **Make** the necessary changes in your branch.
+5. **Commit** your changes and push the branch to your forked repository.
+6. **Submit** a pull request to the main repository.

+Please ensure that your contributions align with the coding conventions and guidelines set in the project.
+If you're unsure about anything or need guidance, feel free to open an issue to discuss your ideas or seek clarification.

+We appreciate your contributions and efforts in making this weather app even better!
+Thank you for your support.

+🌤️ Happy coding! 🌈

 ---

 Thank you for visiting my weather web app!
 I hope you find it useful for obtaining real-time weather information.
 If you have any questions or feedback, please feel free to reach out.
 Happy coding!